Inventory management techniques: 7 methods for success in 2025

 A items

-Category A items are the crown jewels of your inventory – high-value products with low sales frequency.
+Category A items are the crown jewels of your inventory – high-value, low-quantity products.
 They may be fewer in number but contribute significantly to your overall turnover.
+They demand careful tracking, precise forecasting, and consistent restocking.
+Neglecting them risks high-dollar losses.
 Linnworks ensures these products are handled with utmost care, facilitating secure storage to avoid damage and obsolescence.

 These crucial items typically represent about 10-20% of total inventory but account for around 70-80% of annual consumption value.